mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 The node is the main actor of the Tezos blockchain and it has two main
 functions: running the gossip network and updating the context.
-The gossip network is where all Tezos nodes exchange blocks and operations with each other (see :ref:`octez-admin-client` to monitor p2p connections).
+The gossip network is where all Tezos nodes exchange blocks and operations with each other (see :ref:`mavkit-admin-client` to monitor p2p connections).
-Using this peer-to-peer network, an operation originated by a user can hop several times through other nodes until it finds its way into a block baked by a baker.
+Using this peer-to-peer network, an operation originated by a user can hop several times through other nodes until it finds its way in a block baked by a baker.
 Using the blocks it receives on the gossip network the node also keeps up to date the current *context*, that is the full state of the blockchain shared by all peers.
-Approximately every 15 seconds a new block is created and, when the node receives it, it applies each operation in the block to its current context and computes a new context.
+Approximately every 30 seconds a new block is created and, when the node receives it, it applies each operation in the block to its current context and computes a new context.
 The last block received on a chain is also called the *head* of that